Taritsyn/BundleTransformer/NuGet/BundleTransformer.UglifyJs/readme.txt

    =============
    RELEASE NOTES
    =============
-   UglifyJS was updated to commit a64bdda9ae.
+   1. UglifyJS was updated to commit f36a1eaa8b;
+   2. In parsing settings added new property - `BareReturns` (default `false`).

    ====================
    POST-INSTALL ACTIONS